samsin33/laravel-foundation/README.md

 ## Introduction

-Foundation package for laravel version 9.
+Foundation package for laravel version 9 and 10.
 This package provide foundation for laravel to use its features more smoothly.

 ## Installation
 Just install samsin33/laravel-foundation package with composer.